intel/neural-compressor/docs/source/migration.md

 **Pruning with Intel Neural Compressor 2.X**

 In Intel Neural Compressor 2.X, the training process is activated by a `compression manager`.
 And the configuration information is included in the `WeightPruningConfig`.
-The corresponding config should be set via (Note: the corresponding names of the parameters in 1.X yaml file are attched in the comment.):
+The corresponding config should be set via (Note: the corresponding names of the parameters in 1.X yaml file are attached in the comment.):
 ```python
 from neural_compressor.config import WeightPruningConfig